dharmatype/Sometype-Mono/docs/index.md

 ```

 ### Italic for quote and captions
 > This is a blockquote following a header.
+This is a blockquote following a header.
 > This is a blockquote following a header.
+This is a blockquote following a header.
-> When something is important enough, you do it even if the odds are not in your favor.
+> This is a blockquote following a header.
+This is a blockquote following a header.

 ### Markdown Table